Holy Roman Empire: Early capitalism

 In the Netherlands part of the empire, financial centres evolved together with markets of commodities.
-Topographical development in the fifteenth century made Antwerp a port city.
+Topographical development in the 15th century made Antwerp a port city.
 Boosted by the privileges it received as a loyal city after the Flemish revolts against Maximilian, it became the leading seaport city in Northern Europe and served as "the conduit for a remarkable 40% of world trade".
 Conflicts with the Habsburg-Spanish government in 1576 and 1585 though made merchants relocate to Amsterdam, which eventually replaced it as the leading port city.